ZNielsen/watch_drift/README.md

   end          End or Update a measure for the given watch recalculate  Force a recalculation of how the watch is running.
-Useful after manually editing the database file log          Mark down a wear of the given watch for today
+Useful after manually editing the database file log          Mark down a wear of the given watch for today print        Print all watches to a markdown table
 ```